E-gonito/RVC-Copy/README.md

 ## Usage

-Open your terminal or PowerShell in the project directory, then run:
+After following the instructions of original-README.md for RVC WebUI, Open your terminal or PowerShell in the project directory, then run:

 ```powershell
 & "C:\Users\'UserName'\AppData\Local\pypoetry\Cache\virtualenvs\rvc-beta-mNhLC9aH-py3.10\Scripts\Activate.ps1"